SpektraSystems/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

   ![](media/mca57.png)

-2. Then select **Compute > Function App**.
-Select **Create** button at the bottom.
+2. Then in the search box type Logic and select **Logic App**.

   ![](media/mca97.png)

-3. Provision and deploy the new function app, with the following settings:
+3. Click on Create to provision and deploy the new function app, then add following settings:

-    - Resource Group: Use the existing resource group, **contososports**.
+    - Resource Group: Use the existing resource group, **contososports-01**.

     - Function App name: **contosofunctionapp-192372**.